Body of Christ

 Do I relate to other Christians as part of the same body?

 of the whole body.
 We may be an eye, an arm, or a foot in the Body of Christ, building each other up in the faith and caring for them.
 We need not only the direct input from the Lord but also the input and support of visible ‘Christ’s’ (fellow believers) so it is vitally important to meet together for mutual support (Heb 10:25).
+With humility we are to be in relationship with our brothers and sisters in Christ, to be able to give and receive.
 A Christian without a church family is an orphan.

 As believers, we should be known for our godly treatment and interaction with all people and especially those who are our brothers and

 sisters in Christ, those who have been made righteous by the same blood of Christ (1 Tim 5:1-3; 1 Pet 1:18,19).
 "There should be